ggsmith842/Covid19-proj/README.md

 More to come.

 ## Inspiration
+How to better understand the magnitude of the growing numbers, convey findings in an illustrative manner and spread awareness.

 ## What it does
+Visualizes the number of active cases per country, per city (barplot,lineplot, heatmap)

 ## How I built it
+Using Rstudio, we embedded R code into ShinyDashboard framework, implementing customizations and user functions with HTML/CSS.

 ## Challenges I ran into
+Find accurate, up-to-date data and presenting them properly, fact-checking interpretations at every step.
+The wrong analysis in this atmosphere can lead to very frightening findings.

 ## Accomplishments that I'm proud of
+Strong collaboration, work-ethic, time management, application of classroom knowledge and skills

 ## What I learned
+The multitude of the numbers growing exponentially.

 ## What's next for COVID-19 Tracker
+With more data, forecast/project numbers.
+Find the peak and when it starts to plateau.
+These will provide hints or clues for the coming days, weeks and advise stakeholders on how to best prepare for the coming worst.